ADV1100 Graphic Design Principles I

 - appropriate use of vocabulary to articulate ideas and concepts in a critique setting.

-- tangible realizations using appropriate tools, applications and techniques, such as drawing, painting, collage, photography, and digital imaging.
+- tangible realizations of their ideas using appropriate tools, applications and techniques, such as drawing, painting, collage, photography, and digital imaging.

 - a personal creative process that leads to life-long learning and a successful, inspired practice.